 Rehman’s children, 13-year-old Nabila and 9-year-old Zubair, watched as the drone strike killed their 67-year-old grandmother, Mamana, instantly, and lodged shrapnel into their legs, hospitalizing them.
 Rehman returned from work to find the remains of his mother, his injured and bleeding children and a smoking field dotted with dead cattle.

-A year later, Congressman Alan Grayson (D-Florida) has invited Rehman, who is a primary school teacher in North Waziristan, and his children to testify about their experience before a Congressional ad-hoc hearing.
+A year later, Rep. Alan Grayson (D-Florida) has invited Rehman, who is a primary school teacher in North Waziristan, and his children to testify about their experience before a congressional hearing.
 It would mark the first time survivors of military drone strikes have traveled to Capitol Hill to give a voice and face to the reality of the CIA’s covert drone program.

 But the family can’t travel to the United States to tell lawmakers their story because their attorney’s visa has been delayed by the State Department.
 Rehman’s attorney and translator, Shahzad Akbar, is a fellow at the human rights organization Reprieve and represents more than 156 drone strike victims.